arzansa/dealer-view/readme.md

 ![Picture of a Car Dealership Website](https://i.imgur.com/VOpnVQr.png)

 <h1>Dealer View</h1>
 <p>Dealer View is a proof-of-concept for a used car dealership website.
-The website features an authenticated user to update the inventory on the website with ease.
-This makes it easy for a dealer to update their inventory without much technical know-how.</p>
+The website allows an authenticated user to update the inventory on the website with ease.
+This makes it simple for a dealer to update their inventory without much technical know-how.</p>

 <h2>Getting Started</h2>